Faulty wiring leads to major stripping

 The contractor’s report recommended the removal of walls, baseboards, casing, flooring, cabinetry and other elements to facilitate access to electrical wiring.

-The work required was extensive, to say the least, but because the homeowner had a Platinum Home Owner Residential Title Insurance Policy, we stepped in and after consulting with all of the relevant experts, settled the case by paying the sum of $288,220 to the insured lender as is laid out in the policy.
+The work required was extensive, to say the least, but because the homeowner had a Platinum Home Owner Residential Title Insurance Policy, we stepped in and after consulting with all of the relevant experts, settled the case by paying the sum of $288,220.
 Without the benefit of a title insurance policy, the homeowner would have been left with daunting out of pocket expenses, and limited recourse.

 Unlike traditional insurance, FCT covers issues that may happen in the future (e.g. title fraud), as well as things that have happened in the past (e.g. pre-existing, unknown work orders and zoning violations).